ExMacro/hass_ensto_ble/README.md

 3. Set a value between -5.0°C and +5.0°C to calibrate the room temperature sensor
    - Positive values increase the displayed temperature
    - Negative values decrease the displayed temperature

+### Setting Heating Power
+1. Navigate to Settings > Devices & services > [Your thermostat]
+2. Find the Heating Power entity
+3. Adjust the power level

+Changes are stored in the thermostat's memory

+### Configuring Floor Area
+1. Navigate to Settings > Devices & services > [Your thermostat]
+2. Find the Floor Area entity
+3. Set the floor area

+Changes are stored in the thermostat's memory

+### Comprehensive Energy Monitoring
+1. Navigate to Settings > Devices & services > [Your thermostat]
+2. Find the power usage sensor.
+It includes the following information as attributes:
+   - Last 24 hour thermostat on/off ratio tracking
+   - Last 7-day thermostat on/off ratio tracking
+   - Last 12-month thermostat on/off ratio tracking
+   - Hourly floor and room temperature readings